The Autistic Project Manager: My Journey Through Project Management

 - Mar 1

 Join me as I launch this new podcast, The Autistic Project Manager.
-I will talk about my experience of a 30 year career across Finance, Business, Project Management and as a CEO of my own consulting company.
+I will share my experiences from a 30-year career in Finance, Business, Project Management, and as the CEO of my consulting company.

 Navigating Team Management as an Autistic Leader

 Managing teams requires clear communication, understanding diverse personalities, and keeping everyone aligned on goals.
 For me, this was a complex task.
 I often found traditional social cues and informal interactions difficult to interpret.
-This sometimes made team dynamics feel like a puzzle.
+This sometimes made team dynamics feel like a puzzle as I stuggled to understand how people's hidden agenda's worked against me and the project.
+I tend to work on evidence and trust but sadly not everyone does so navigating the 'personal' was always a challenge.

 Despite this, I developed strategies that played to my strengths:

-Solving complex situations - I see most things as a puzzle, blocks of information that I can rearrange into a framework, a plan, a solution - this is my biggest strength
+Solving Complex Situations: I see most things as a puzzle, blocks of information that I can rearrange into a framework, a plan, or a solution.
+This is my biggest strength.

 Consistency: I maintained steady expectations and routines, which helped the team know what to expect.

-Direct communication: I preferred straightforward, honest conversations, which built trust over time.
+Direct Communication: I preferred straightforward, honest conversations, which built trust over time although many found this approach of mine challenging.

 These approaches helped me build effective teams, even when I felt like I didn’t quite fit in socially.
 My experience shows that autistic leaders can bring clarity and reliability to team management, qualities that many teams need.